Tym17/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_accordion.md

 <ul>
 <li>If you want the trigger to be different from the title, add the <code>data-role="content"</code> attribute for the element</li>

-<li>To have the content updated using Ajax, add the <code>data-ajax="true"</code> attribute for the element containing the URL for request.
+<li>To have the content updated using Ajax, add the <code>data-ajax="true"</code> attribute for the element containing the {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} for request.
 </li>
 </ul>